Emin Mahmudov

-Emin Cəbrayıl oğlu Mahmudov (born 27 April 1992) is an Azerbaijani professional footballer who plays as a midfielder for Neftchi Baku, for which he serves as captain, and the Azerbaijan national football team.
-He was selected as the player of the year in Azerbaijan in 2021.
+Emin Cəbrayıl oğlu Mahmudov (born 27 April 1992) is an Azerbaijani professional footballer who plays as a midfielder for Azerbaijan Premier League club Neftçi and captains the Azerbaijan national team.
+He was selected as the Azerbaijani Footballer of the Year in 2021 and 2022.

+Mahmudov is Azerbaijan's all-time top goalscorer.

 Club career

-Saturn
+Saturn Ramenskoye

-Emin Mahmudov was born in Saatly, Azerbaijan in 1992.
-As a child, he moved to Russia with his family and started playing football in the youth academy of FC Saturn Ramenskoye.
+Mahmudov was born in Saatly, Azerbaijan in 1992.
+As a child, he moved to Russia with his family and started playing football in the youth academy of Saturn Ramenskoye.
 During the 2010 season, he became the player of the senior team.
 Mahmudov made his debut in Russian Premier League on 24 April 2010, in a match against Dinamo Moscow, at the age of 17.
 He scored his first goal at the senior level against Anzhi on 20 November.
 Mahmudov played a total of 22 matches during his first season in the Premier League.

 Spartak Moscow

 After the dissolution of Saturn, Mahmudov signed a long-term contract with Spartak Moscow as a free agent on 15 January 2011.
-Emin played 90 minutes against Rostov in the first game of the 2011-12 season.
+He played 90 minutes against Rostov in the first game of the 2011–12 season.
 Mahmudov appeared in a total of 12 matches during the season for Spartak, however despite a successful start, he was not able to become the player of the main squad.
-During the 3 seasons between 2012 and 2014, Mahmudov played on loan for Premier League teams Tomsk and Krylia Sovetov and also played for the reserve team of Spartak.
+During the three seasons between 2012 and 2014, Mahmudov played on loan for Premier League teams Tomsk and Krylia Sovetov and also played for the reserve team of Spartak.

 Krylia Sovetov

-After a one-year loan, Krylia Sovetov purchased Emin Mahmudov from Spartak on January 31, 2014, for €250,000.
+After a one-year loan, Krylia Sovetov purchased Mahmudov from Spartak on 31 January 2014, for €250,000.
 The same season Krylia got relegated from the Premier League.
-However, the 2014-15 season Krylia Sovetov became the champions of Russian Football National League and won the promotion to Premier League again.
-Emin missed most of that season due to a fractured leg injury that he received in September 2014.
+However, the 2014–15 season Krylia Sovetov became the champions of Russian Football National League and won the promotion to Premier League again.
+He missed most of that season due to a fractured leg injury that he received in September 2014.

-Emin Mahmudov made his comeback to the Russian Premier League on 9 August 2015, during the game against his previous team Spartak Moscow.
-On August 31, it was announced that Emin Mahmudov would play on loan at Mordovia Saransk until the end of the 2015-16 season.
-Mahmudov made his debut for Mordovia on September 20 and soon became one of the regular members of the starting squad.
+Mahmudov made his comeback to the Russian Premier League on 9 August 2015, during the game against his previous team Spartak Moscow.
+On 31 August, it was announced that he would play on loan at Mordovia Saransk until the end of the 2015–16 season.
+Mahmudov made his debut for Mordovia on 20 September and soon became one of the regular members of the starting squad.

 Boavista

-On 21 July 2016 he signed a two-year contract with Boavista.
+On 21 July 2016, Mahmudov signed a two-year contract with Boavista.
 Mahmudov debuted for the Boavista in Primeira Liga match against Sporting Lisbon on 26 November 2016.
 On 23 December 2016, Mahmudov scored his first goal for the club, away against Nacional, in Primeira Liga.